Self-learning

 3 different sticks with the meaning of “solid ground”, “thick ice”, and “thin ice”.

-• Thick ice: Feeling somewhat stable and safe but some areas are unsure.
+• Thick ice (white stick): Feeling somewhat stable and safe but some areas are unsure.

-• Thin ice: Very unsure of the area.
+• Thin ice (transparent stick): Very unsure of the area.

 • Living